 The next step in learning how to avoid water damage is to maintain water-using appliances and fixtures.
 Continuous, sluggish leaks can go undetected under vinyl, stone, and other floorings.
 Keep in mind that a homeowners’ insurance policy may not cover water damage caused by inadequate maintenance over a long time.

-As a result, move the refrigerator and other appliances and inspect them for any damage or symptoms of a leak frequently.
+As a result, move the refrigerator and other appliances and frequently inspect them for any damage or symptoms of a leak.
 Check the dishwasher, ice maker, reverse osmosis line, or any other water line for leaks.
 In addition, allow a three to four-inch space between the unit and the wall.

 Investigate and Fix the Leaks